 MOHAMMED: No. It's not terrorists in my gym.

-WARNER: Now, authorities initially estimated that it's maybe a dozen people attacked the mall.
+WARNER: Authorities initially estimated that maybe a dozen people attacked the mall.
 Investigators now believe it was just four, all ethnic Somalis who crossed into Kenya and rented an apartment in Eastleigh as early as June.
-And here in Nairobi is where they acquired the AK-47s and grenades and waited for a busy September Saturday to attack the mall.
+And here in Nairobi is where they acquired the AK-47s and grenades, and waited for a busy September Saturday to attack the mall.